Abhilekhgautam/StAb/README.md

 // Read the value into x
 input(x);
 ```
+For more see the [examples](https://github.com/Abhilekhgautam/StAb/tree/main/examples) .

 # Current Implementation Status

  - `int`as a type.
  - Support for `for`, `while` and `loop` construct.
  - Support for Array.
- - Supports printing to standard output using `println`
+ - Supports printing to standard output using `println` and `print`
- - Supports reading input from the console using `input`
+ - Supports reading input from the console using `input`.
  - Support for `if else` statement